gophergala/application-framework/README.md

 I used a nice preformatted text to make templates more readable (see [templates/style.html](https://github.com/gophergala/application-framework/blob/master/templates/style.html))

-Of course this things can be do better.

 **Included modules**

 Minimal modules list (but compile even are removed too):